David Edgar (playwright): The 2000s

 In 2017, Edgar adapted Charles Dickens' A Christmas Carol for the Royal Shakespeare Company where it premiered starring Phil Davis as Scrooge.
 The production was revived in 2018 with Aden Gillett as Scrooge and again in 2022 with Adrian Edmondson as Scrooge.

 In 2018, Trying It On explored the roots of the referendum on the European Union of 23 June 2016.
 Edgar appeared as himself on stage, in interrogation with his youthful self, at the Royal Court.
 "Idealism is not dead", the critic Michael Billington wrote: "It has simply changed its focus and tactics."

 Trying It On was at the Edinburgh Fringe Festival in 2019.
 The Skinny review called it "a thoughtful, self-questioning play of ceaseless invention".
 Festmag wrote: "Self-aware and pin-sharp, Edgar delivers a personal and political play that's more radical than his 20-year-old firebrand self could ever imagine."
 The production went on to tour England and Wales in autumn 2019.

 Edgar was president of the Writers' Guild of Great Britain from 2007 to 2013 and architect of the Writers' Guild's New Play Commission Scheme.
 In January 2023 he received an Outstanding Contribution Award.
 The award honoured his outstanding contribution to British playwriting, four decades of service to playwrights, and the instrumental role played in the Writers' Guild's crisis response to the COVID-19 pandemic.

-Edgar is also the author of two plays premiering in 2024: The New Real (with the Royal Shakespeare Company in Stratford-upon-Avon) and Here in America (at the Orange Tree Theatre in Richmond).
+Edgar was the author of two plays that premiered in 2024: The New Real (with the Royal Shakespeare Company in Stratford-upon-Avon) and Here in America (at the Orange Tree Theatre in Richmond).

+In 2026, "Five Day War" was one of five plays in "Ukraine Unbroken" directed by Nicolas Kent at the Arcola Theatre.